Noise Levels in Pinewood-West Palm Beach, West Palm Beach, FL | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Pinewood-West Palm Beach sounds about 158% louder than Eastern Pinewood-West Palm Beach to the human ear, a 13.7 dBA gap.
+To the human ear, noise in southwestern Pinewood-West Palm Beach sounds about 44% louder than in northeastern Pinewood-West Palm Beach, a 5.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?